 The Social Sciences are the academic disciplines that study humans and their social behaviors.
 These studies apply the rigorous research methodologies of scientific inquiry in the study of humanity, including qualitative and quantitative methods.
-For further information on the history of the Social Sciences, disciplines it encompasses, and criticisms and controversies within the field, see the following websites:
+For further information on the history of the Social Sciences, disciplines it encompasses, and criticisms and controversies within the field, see the following website:

 The links below provide general resources for teaching in all the Social Science disciplines organized into mega-sites, discussion groups, and resources for numerical data.